Citizen Ruth: Cast

-In addition, Dern's mother, Diane Ladd, makes an uncredited cameo appearance as Ruth's mother.

 Themes

 Citizen Ruth is known for its explicit attack on the abortion debate.
 Through black comedy and satire, the film spins the motif of women seeking abortions in "ways unprecedented in prior decades" of film.
 Most importantly, the film uses these methods of humor "to critique moral realism in the abortion debates."
 While the film's overt subject matter is abortion, director Alexander Payne has insisted that the film is more prominently about the human side of fanaticism.
 Elaborating on this, Payne said, "People become fanatics for highly personal reasons.
 I mean, it's more about them and their own psychosis than about that cause."
 This point has been noted by critics, who reaffirm the common loss in sight made by extremists of the people and issues involved in such debates.

 A running joke in the movie is a "Success in Finance"-type tape produced by an Amway-type company.
 Ruth takes the tape and studies it to determine what to do with her newfound money.
-It is never explained what she does with the money, as the film abruptly ends.
+It is never shown what she does with the money as the film abruptly ends.

+Release

+The film premiered at the 1996 Sundance Film Festival.
+Its initial title was The Devil Inside, but Miramax insisted on changing it because they felt it sounded too much like a horror film title.
+It was then changed to Meet Ruth Stoops, then finally Citizen Ruth.

+Though the film had a positive reception at Sundance, it was not theatrically released until the end of the year on December 13, 1996, reportedly because of controversy surrounding the film Priest and condemnation from Catholic organizations in the United States.
+Alexander Payne and Jim Taylor expressed that Miramax did not make good on a promise to support the film and to campaign Dern for an Academy Award nomination, instead focusing their promotional efforts on Sling Blade for that Oscars season.

+Home media

+The film was released on VHS by Miramax Home Entertainment in 1997.
+On June 25, 1997, Miramax also released it on LaserDisc in the United States, with the film later receiving a DVD release on April 8, 2003.

+In 2010, Miramax was sold by Disney (their owners since 1993), with the studio being taken over by private equity firm Filmyard Holdings that same year.
+Filmyard sublicensed the home video rights for several Miramax titles to Lionsgate, who re-released Citizen Ruth on DVD in 2014.
+Miramax was then taken over by Qatari company beIN Media Group during March 2016.
+In April 2020, ViacomCBS (now known as Paramount Skydance) acquired the rights to Miramax's library, after buying a 49% stake in the studio from beIN.
+Citizen Ruth was one of the titles Paramount acquired in the 2020 deal, and it was later made available on their streaming service Paramount+.